tcg96/Hackintosh-HP6300-HP8300-OpenCore/README.md

 ![Snapshot](images/sequoia-snapshot.png)

-* The colours of this screenshot are incorrect due to a glitch with macOS Sequoia.
-The display looks correct in real life.
-Sonoma does not have this screenshot issue.

 ## Notes
 1. There are two `.plist` files provided in the `OC` folder:
 * `config-nvidia.plist` has SIP and Secure Boot disabled for the Nvidia Web Drivers that can be installed with the [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/releases/latest) post-installation root patch.